 What Each Check Page Includes

-Each appended check page contains two tables:
+Each appended check page contains a header, two tables, and signature fields.

 New Damages